 - Limit your video to 5 minutes.

 - In your demo, be sure to discuss the IDE features that were mentioned in the lesson.
 (And feel free to talk about any interesting features that were not in the lesson.
 (If demonstrating the IDE, please use files from a previous assignment rather than this week's.)

 - Give your thoughts on whether you plan to use the IDE instead of Notepad++.

 This project is one week in length.
-Please refer to the course Calendar, in Canvas, for the due date.
+Please refer to the Canvas course Calendar for the due date.